MIchaelMainer/Word-Add-in-HTML-canvas/ReadMe.md

 4. Choose **Image callout add-in**, and then select **Insert**.
 5. If add-in commands are suported by your version of Word, the UI will inform you that the add-in was loaded.
 You can use  the Developer tab to load the add-in in the UI and to insert an image into the document.
 You can also use the right-click context menu to insert an image into the document.
 6. If add-in commands are not supported by your version of Word, the add-in will load in a task pane.
 You'll need to insert a picture into the Word document to use the functionality of the add-in.
 7. Select an image in the Word document, and load it into the taskpane by selecting *Load image from doc*.
 You can now insert callouts into the image.
 Select *Insert image into doc* to place the updated image into the Word doc.
 The add-in wil generate placeholder descriptions for each of the callouts.

 ## FAQ

 * Will add-in commands work on Mac and iPad?
 No, they won't work on the Mac or iPad as of the publication of this readme.
 * Why doesn't my add-in show up in the **My Add-ins** window?
-You're add-in manifest may have an error.
+Your add-in manifest may have an error.
 I suggest that you validate the manifest against the [manifest schema](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/tree/master/Tools/XSD).
 * Why doesn't the function file get called for my add-in commands?
+Add-ins commands require HTTPS.
 Since the add-in commands require TLS, and there isn't a UI, you can't see whether there is a certificate issue.
 If you have to accept an invalid certificate in the taskpane, then the add-in command will not work.

 ## Questions and comments